nzjc/nzjc.github.io/_posts/2014-05-21-unblock-us-and-mikrotik-rb2011uas-2hnd-in.md

     netmask=24
 </pre>

 Here, we go into the DHCP server config and set up a DHCP pool on the local bridged interfaces (the locally connected devices, including wifi hosts).
-Then, we tell the DHCP server to use the router&#8217;s IP as its DNS source.
+Then, we tell the DHCP server to use the router's IP as its DNS source.
 Quite often this is already set by default.

 Now, you can browse around a bit, using the Unblock-US DNS servers to get to where you want to go.
 You can check on the DNS Cache by entering: